Are You Living With a Fear of Happiness?

 I am responsible for my own happiness

-You might find this book by Richard Carlson, "You Can Be Happy No Matter What: Five Principles for Keeping Life in Perspective" useful when working with ways to find happiness again.
+You might find this book by Richard Carlson, "You Can Be Happy No Matter What: Five Principles for Keeping Life in Perspective" useful when working on ways to find happiness again.

 There’s always a lag between installing positive beliefs and seeing positive outcomes but this doesn’t mean it’s not working.
 Instead, imagine your limiting beliefs are taking a slow bow and preparing to exit your mind.
 This could take some time as you go through the process and until then you need to “fake it until you make it”.